40 Reasons Getting Divorced In Your 40s Isn't So Bad

 Changing Your Relationship Sparks Other Change

-Making a big change, like deciding to divorce, can often be the catalyst for smaller changes, too.
-If you’ve been feeling unmotivated about making a career change, renovating your home, or just getting to the gym more, the opportunity for reinvention a divorce offers might just kick things into gear.
+Making a big change, like deciding to divorce at 40, can often be the catalyst for smaller changes, too.
+If you've been feeling unmotivated about making a career change, renovating your home, or just getting to the gym more, the opportunity for reinvention a divorce offers might just kick things into gear.

 It Provides You Time For Self-Reflection

 It may be clear to you that your spouse was completely at fault for everything in your relationship.
 However, actually spending some time alone post-divorce provides you plenty of time to reflect on your own contributions to your relationship's demise.
 In the end, this will make it easier to change your bad habits going forward.

 According to one study published in Women in the World, women don't even begin to hit their sexual stride until after their 36th birthday.
 If you find yourself single in your 40s, you've got a lot of fun sex on the horizon.

 When you don't have a spouse to prop you up, you'll have to figure out how to muster confidence all on your own.
 Fortunately, many men and women find themselves more confident in their bodies, in the bedroom, and in their careers in their 40s than they did earlier in life.
 This newfound confidence makes it a whole lot easier to feel good about your post-divorce life.

 Traveling alone allows you to experience new places and new cultures in a way you never would with a partner.
 From seeing the sights your partner wasn't interested in to staying out dancing all night, traveling solo can even change the way you experience places you've been a million times.

 When you're dealing with marriage turmoil, it's difficult to focus on the people who need your attention most: Your children.
 However, when that needy spouse is a thing of the past, you'll finally be able to focus on being the kind of parent you want to be.